Welded Steel Sculpture

 Architectural

-Sculptures News Bio Map Contact
+Sculptures News Media Bio

 I create out of joy and this reflects in my work.
 My style is whimsical, happy and generally pretty abstract.
 I know I have created a good piece if it makes me smile when I see it.
 I am self-taught and believe that to be an advantage rather than a hindrance.
 Among other things, formal training teaches the "rules" about how to make "good art."
 If there is anywhere that rules should be broken, it is with art.